ZachWilson22495/pizza-parlor/README.md

 ## Description

-_[FURTHER DESCRIPTION OF APPLICATION]_
+_[Select between your choice of toppings and size for a Pizza built exactly to your tastes.
+The price will be revealed after your selections are made.]_

 ## Setup/Installation Requirements

 * Clone this repository to your Desktop
-* Navigate to the new folder titled 'language-suggestion' and open it
+* Navigate to the new folder titled 'pizza-parlor' and open it
 * Open index.html with your browser
 * Answer the questions provided and click 'Submit' to see your answer